Stairway to Heaven Hike Overview

-The Stairway to Heaven hike is a 1.3 mile section of the Appalachian Trail in Wawayanda State Park that climbs Wawayanda Mountain and leads to a viewpoint called Pinwheel’s Vista, with a view of Vernon Valley, the Kittatinny Ridge, and even the Shawangunk and Castkills.
+The Stairway to Heaven hike is a 1.3 mile section of the Appalachian Trail in Wawayanda State Park that climbs Wawayanda Mountain and leads to the Pinwheel’s Vista viewpoint of the Vernon Valley, the Kittatinny Ridge, and even the Shawangunk and Castkills.

 This is one of the most well-known and popular hikes in New Jersey, so expect crowds.
 This trail has become too popular for its own good, with many people cutting switchbacks and leaving litter behind.
 If you visit, please practice Leave No Trace – stay on trail and take home all your garbage.